JeremyTheModernist/mongo-auth-nextjs/README.md

 # Next Steps

 From here, you can test out the different pieces, and see how it all works.
-The next step for this project is to try out using Next JS `useSWR` package for all client requests.
-And, eventually transferring the entire backend over to Next JS, serverless functions via the `api` folder.
+The next step for this project is to try out using Next.js `useSWR` package for all client requests.
+And, eventually transferring the entire backend over to Next.js, serverless functions via the `api` folder.